magabriel/trefoil/doc/trefoil-doc/Contents/plugins-FootnotesExtendPlugin.md

 [^note1]: This is a footnote just for showing an example.

-[^note2]: Another footnote, also with dummy text just to have something to work with .
+[^note2]: Another footnote, also with dummy text just to have something to work with.